 OEMConfig policies are a special type of device configuration policy similar to app configuration policy.
 OEMConfig is a standard defined by Google that uses app configuration in Android to send device settings to apps written by OEMs (original equipment manufacturers).
-This standard allows OEMs and EMMs (enterprise mobility management) to build and support OEM-specific features in a standardized way.
+This standard allows OEMs and enterprise mobility management service providers (EMMs) to build and support OEM-specific features in a standardized way.
 Learn more about OEMConfig (opens Google's web site).

-Historically, EMMs, such as Intune, manually build support for OEM-specific features after they're introduced by the OEM.
+Historically, OEMs create features.
+Then EMMs, like Intune, manually build support for these OEM-specific features.
 This approach leads to duplicated efforts and slow adoption.

-When the OEMConfig app installs on a device, it uses the settings configured in the EMM administrator console to manage the device.
-Device settings are executed by the OEMConfig app, instead of an MDM agent built by the EMM.
+When the OEMConfig app installs on a device, it uses the settings configured in the EMM admin console to manage the device.
+The OEMConfig app executes the device settings, instead of an MDM agent built by the EMM.

 When the OEM adds and improves management features, the OEM also updates the app in Google Play.
 As an administrator, you get these new features and updates (including fixes) without waiting for EMMs to include these updates.

 You can only use OEMConfig with devices that support this feature and have a corresponding OEMConfig app.
 Consult your OEM for specific details.

 When using OEMConfig, be aware of the following information:

 Intune exposes the OEMConfig app's schema so you can configure it.
 Intune doesn't validate or change the schema provided by the app.
 So if the schema is incorrect, or has inaccurate data, then this data is still sent to devices.
 If you find a problem that originates in the schema, contact the OEM for guidance.